 This site features the stories of five weavers in the First Nations community of Musqueam in Vancouver.
 These artists speak about the process of learning to weave and its ongoing importance in their daily and cultural lives.
 These personal narratives are accompanied by image galleries showing examples of the artists’ work.
 Funded by Canada’s Digital Collections Initiative, Industry Canada.

-Instead of a paper catalogue, MOA produced an online webzine to accompany the exhibition “Border Zones: New Art Across Cultures,” shown at the Museum from January 23 – September 12, 2010.
-Here you’ll find video interviews with the 12 participating artists, artworks exclusive to the zine, provocative reviews of the exhibition, and a blog devoted to the idea of borders.
+Instead of a paper catalogue, MOA produced an online magazine to accompany the exhibition “Border Zones: New Art Across Cultures” shown at the museum from January 23 – September 12, 2010.
+Here you’ll find video interviews with the 12 participating artists, artworks exclusive to the zine, provocative reviews of the exhibition, and a blog devoted to the idea of borders

 Learn more about the fierce opposition by the Heiltsuk Nation to the proposed Enbridge Northern Gateway pipeline and oil-tanker traffic in their ancestral waters.
 One Mind, One Heart features films, photos of Heiltsuk territory, and community protests during the Project Review Panel’s visit to Bella Bella.
 The MOA installation shows the ancestral guardian of the undersea world, ’Yágis, swallowing an oil tanker trespassing in Heiltsuk waters. ’Yágis, the mask was created by Heiltsuk artist ’Nusí to invoke ancient Heiltsuk teachings and the law of Káxláya Gvi’ílás in order to protect their land and seas for the future.